awestover/thoughts/content/index.md

 ---
 Welcome to my personal blog.
 The main purpose of this blog is to serve as a location for me to clarify my thoughts.
 I think it's also a good way of connecting with my friends, and sharing ideas that I find important or helpful.

+(ANTHONY:
+I'm assuming my RSS feed (and time stamps for posts) gets updated whenever I modify them, even if it's just to fix a typo.
+Do you have any ideas how to make it so that this only happens when I make a substantial edit?
+Alternatively, how to make time stamps reference creation date, and just not update time stamp or RSS feed when I update things?
+Or maybe I just have to learn to not update tiny things as much :)
+)

 The posts approximately fall into three categories:
 (1) [[tags/technical|technical notes]], (2) [[tags/life|life-optimization]], (3) [[tags/philosophy|philosophy]].
 Below I suggest "entry points" into exploring this blog.